Tip

 • Translation.
 LLMs can translate text from one language to another, although they typically fare worse than purpose-built translation models and struggle with less common languages.

 • Question answering.
-Although their ability to provide factual answers is limited, LLMs can explain concepts by simplifying terminology or using analogies, offer advice on certain topics, and answer many natural-language questions.
+Although their ability to provide factual answers is limited, LLMs can explain concepts by simplifying terminology or using analogies, offer advice on specific topics and answer many natural-language questions.

 • Summarization.
 LLMs can summarize and identify key arguments in lengthy passages of text.
-Google's Gemini 1.5 Pro, for example, can analyze up to a million tokens in one go -- equivalent to roughly 750,000 words or nine average-length novels.
+For example, Google's Gemini 1.5 Pro can analyze a million tokens in one go -- equivalent to roughly 750,000 words or nine average-length novels.

 • Dialogue.
 LLMs can simulate conversation by providing responses in a back-and-forth dialogue, making them ideal for chatbots and virtual assistants.

 Generative AI, in contrast, is a much broader category.
-Its capabilities include the following:
+Its common use cases include the following:

 • Image generation.
 Models like Midjourney and Dall-E can produce images based on users' textual prompts.
 Some, such as Adobe Firefly, can also edit portions of human-created images -- for example, generating a new background for a portrait.